Akash2006h/netflix-gpt/README.md

 --we unsubscribed to th onauthstatechange callback
 -- few changes on redux file
--- added video background and title of movie in my incomming movies
+-- added video background and title of movie in my incomming movies --create gptSlice
+-gpt
+--fetch data to gpt and ask for recomendaation
+--.env gitignore
+--we made our side responsive